rerun/rerun/modules/stubbs/README.md

 The implementation should echo how many jumps:

 	# ------------------------------
-	echo "studying ($SUBJECT)"
+	echo "jumps ($JUMPS)"
 	# ------------------------------

-The commands, their options and default implementations are completed.
+The freddy commands, their options and default implementations are completed.
-Check the usage for the new command:
+Use rerun listing to show the command usage:

 	$ ./rerun freddy:
 	[commands]